-• To learn the fundamental concepts of oscillations, waves, optics, applications of real life optical systems, com- munication and other applications.
+• To learn the fundamental concepts of oscillations, waves, optics, applications of real life optical systems, com-

-- To understand physical characteristics of SHM and obtaining solution of the oscillator using differential equations. - To gain knowledge on transverse and longitudinal waves in one dimension. - To acquire skills to identify and apply formulas of optics and wave physics. - To apply principles of interference, diffraction and polarization gain knowledge on interferometers. - To gain knowledge on lasers to engineering situations.
+- To gain knowledge on transverse and longitudinal waves in one dimension. - To acquire skills to identify and apply formulas of optics and wave physics. - To apply principles of interference, diffraction and polarization gain knowledge on interferometers. - To gain knowledge on lasers to engineering situations.

-SIMPLE HARMONIC MOTION - DAMPED AND FORCED SIMPLE HARMONIC OSCILLATOR: Mechanical and electrical simple harmonic oscillators - complex number notation and phasor representation of simple harmonic motion - damped harmonic oscillator - heavy - critical and light damping - energy decay in a damped harmonic oscillator - quality factor - forced mechanical and electrical oscillators - electrical and mechanical impedance - steady state motion of forced damped harmonic oscillator - power absorbed by oscillator.
+SIMPLE HARMONIC MOTION - DAMPED AND FORCED SIMPLE HARMONIC OSCILLATOR: Mechanical and electrical simple harmonic oscillators - complex number notation and phasor representation of simple harmonic motion - damped harmonic oscillator - heavy - critical and light damping - energy decay in a damped harmonic oscillator - quality factor - forced mechanical and electrical oscillators - electrical and mechanical impedance steady state motion of forced damped harmonic oscillator - power absorbed by oscillator.